Tropical Conservation Semester

 Program Eligibility: Qualified applicants should (a) have taken one semester of biology or ecology; (b) have a 2.5 cumulative GPA; (c) be able to swim; (d) prior Spanish coursework or experience recommended but not required.

-Early Acceptance: You are welcome to submit your application before the formal deadline and request an early review (contact us).
+Early Acceptance: You are welcome to request an early review of your application (contact us, and send your undergraduate transcript).
 Ceiba issues provisional early acceptances to strong candidates, which virtually guarantees you a spot in the program as long as you meet University of Wisconsin-Madison eligibility requirements.
 See the UW Study Abroad program page for more detail.

 Financial Aid: Participants in Ceiba programs are eligible for any financial aid and scholarships offered by the University of Wisconsin or other sources to support your college studies; see the Wisconsin Scholarship Hub (WiSH) for more information, or contact Matt Geisler (matthew.geisler@wisc.edu) and Lindsay Heiser Barger (lindsay.heiser@wisc.edu) at the UW Study Abroad office to explore a wide range of available options.